chaoxu/blog/README.md

 ## Todo

 - Able to simulate `label` and `\ref`.
-- Syntax highlight.
-Likely not important as one can embed gist codes.

 ## Notes

 - Under mac, MathDoc require you to `export LANG=C` for it to work, I have no idea why.
 - Remember to set cache to amazon s3 .
 Say, set `Cache-Control` to `public, max-age=31536000`
+- I made an [syntax highlighting file](https://gist.github.com/Mgccl/195ce33124f384a2f4e4) for sublime 3, so in Markdown it can also highlight latex codes.

 [![Feed Me](http://www.pledgie.com/campaigns/19986.png?skin_name=chrome)](http://www.pledgie.com/campaigns/19986)